zerotwooneone/percolator/source/Pecolator.Cryptography/README.md

-# Percolator.Cryptography
+# Pecolator.Cryptography

-This project is a core domain library for the Percolator chat application.
+This project is a core domain library for the Pecolator chat application.
 It is responsible for all cryptographic operations required to establish and maintain secure, end-to-end encrypted communication sessions.

 ## Goal

-The primary goal of this library is to provide a self-contained, secure, and well-tested implementation of the cryptographic protocols needed for Percolator.
+The primary goal of this library is to provide a self-contained, secure, and well-tested implementation of the cryptographic protocols needed for Pecolator.
 It encapsulates the complexity of modern cryptographic systems, offering a simple API to the application layer for encrypting and decrypting messages.

 This library is designed with Domain-Driven Design (DDD) principles in mind.
 It contains only pure cryptographic logic and is completely isolated from any infrastructure concerns like networking, databases, or user interfaces.